Vital91/OTLInkContainer/templates/grafana/0/readme.md

-# Minifi
+# Grafana

-This template creates a Minifi
+This template creates a Grafana reporting platform

 ## Usage

-Choose the Minifiport you want to expose (in order to connect from remote locations).
+Choose the Grafana you want to expose (in order to connect from remote locations).